Chetan-333/Customer_churn_ML_project_codsoft_task_2/README.md

 Customer Churn Prediction 🧠📊

-This project focuses on building a Machine Learning model to predict customer churn based on a telecom dataset.
+This project focuses on building a Machine Learning model to predict customer churn based on a bank dataset.
 The objective is to identify customers who are likely to stop using the service, enabling the company to take preventive actions.

 Dataset Description 📁